Patient safety organization: Therapeutic Goods Administration and Adverse Drug Reactions Advisory Committee

 The Therapeutic Goods Administration (TGA) is a unit of the Australian Government Department of Health and Ageing.
 The TGA approves and monitors prescription and non-prescription drugs (including herbal products), medical supplies and devices and blood and biological products.
 Risks to users are assessed prior to product introduction, and manufacturers are regularly audited for efficacy, quality and safety.
 Manufacturers are required to report adverse drug effects to the Adverse Drug Reactions Advisory Committee (ADRAC) of the TGA; reporting by medical professionals and consumers is voluntary.
 ADRAC notifies medical professionals and the public through recalls and alerts on its website and publications.

-In December 2003, the Australian and New Zealand Governments signed an agreement to establish a joint regulatory organization for therapeutic products.
+In December 2003, the Australian and New Zealand Governments signed an agreement to establish a joint regulatory organisation for therapeutic products.
 The Australia New Zealand Therapeutic Products Authority (ANZTPA) will replace the Australian Therapeutic Goods Administration (TGA) and the New Zealand Medicines and Medical Devices Safety Authority (Medsafe), and be accountable to the Australian and New Zealand Governments.
 Implementing legislation is scheduled for introduction into both countries' parliaments in July 2006.

 On 16 July 2007, the New Zealand State Services Minister Annette King announced that "The Government is not proceeding at this stage with legislation that would have enabled the establishment of a joint agency with Australia to regulate therapeutic products."
 She further advised that "The [New Zealand] Government does not have the numbers in Parliament to put in place a sensible, acceptable compromise that would satisfy all parties at this time.
 The Australian Government has been informed of the situation and agrees that suspending negotiations on the joint authority is a sensible course of action."